 Drax (drax.com) produces power from biomass, hydro-electric and pumped hydro storage assets across four sites in England and Scotland.
 It also operates a global bioenergy supply business with manufacturing facilities at 13 sites in the United States and Canada, producing compressed wood pellets for its own use and for customers in Europe and Asia.
-However, it has been criticised for logging primary forest in Canada.
+However, it has been criticised for logging primary forest in Canada (primary forests - those which have never been logged - are said to be some of the densest, wildest and most ecologically significant forests on Earth).